rubypinkromance/rubypinkromance.com/src/shorts/ms-sandstroms-assistant/1-waiting-room.md

 “Liz, can you send Mike in now?”

-Immediately, the secretary — Liz, I now knew — jumped up and ran back to her desk.
+Immediately, the secretary—Liz, I now knew—jumped up and ran back to her desk.
 She wiped her mouth before hitting the button and saying “I’ll send him right in!”

 I felt wrecked.
 I was slouched low in a chair with my pants around my ankles.
 My cock was glistening with her saliva, twitching and desperate for release.